-- 4. HOUSING: Housing will be assigned to you on a shared-room basis and will be available from 3:00 p.m. on the date of arrival to 10:00 a.m. on the date of departure.
-The Department provides your room and board expenses at the Marconi Conference Center only.
-No per diem allowance will be authorized for living off-grounds.
-This does not preclude living off-grounds at your own expense.
-In the event of an emergency, staff must know your room assignment; therefore, you may not switch rooms without staff approval.
-Overnight guests are not allowed in the buildings unless registered beforehand at the front desk in the Marconi Conference Center Administration Building. - 5.
-ENROLLMENT OR HOUSING CANCELLATION POLICY: To cancel participation in a course, the participant must have their District Superintendent or Section/Office Manager send an email to the Training Specialist assigned to the course requesting to remove participants.
-If you do not need lodging or must change or cancel your reservation for lodging, you must contact the Mott Training Center or Training Specialist assigned to the course at least 72 hours prior to your date of arrival.
+5. ENROLLMENT OR HOUSING CANCELLATION POLICY: To cancel participation in a course, the participant must have their District Superintendent or Section/Office Manager send an email to the Training Specialist assigned to the course requesting to remove the participant.
+If you do not need lodging you must cancel your reservation for lodging, you must contact the Mott Training Center or Training Specialist assigned to the course at least 72 hours prior to your date of arrival.
 Lodging, registration, and associated fees will be charged to the employee's District or Section/Office if a training cancellation is received with less than 72 hours notice.

-The Training Center is committed to ensuring that the reservation that has been made for you is accurate and needed.
+The Mott Training Center is committed to ensuring that the reservation that has been made for you is accurate and needed.